 What do we know about school shootings?
 Is there a pattern or some sort of common denominator?
 You bet there is.
 Let me list a few of them:

-The shooters are overwhelmingly young, white male students.
+- The shooters are overwhelmingly young, white male students.
 Many of them come from dysfunctional homes.

-The shooters used the internet to access materials that helped them plan the shootings.
+- The shooters used the Internet to access materials that helped them plan the shootings.

-The shooters used the internet to research past shootings, often finding inspiration from the carnage perpetrated by other shooters.
+- The shooters used the Internet to research past shootings, often finding inspiration from the carnage perpetrated by other shooters.

-Most shooters used large capacity clips for their weapons of choice.
+- Most shooters used large-capacity clips for their weapons of choice.

-Most shooters had large amounts of ammunition on hand.
+- Most shooters had large amounts of ammunition on hand.

 Now, after reading this list, is there anything that our government leaders can do to put an end to the violence?
-Yep, there is, but unfortunately, thanks to the NRA and a number of congressional Republicans, what should be done will be ignored.
+Yes, there is, but unfortunately, thanks to the NRA and a number of congressional Republicans, what should be done will be ignored.
 These cowards will, instead, call for armed school guards and extensive school security.
 Some of these NRA-fearing men and women will even call for the arming of school teachers and custodial staff.
 After all, what better way to put an end to school shootings than add more guns to the equation, right?
 What could possibly go wrong?

 The NRA — a Chihuahua-sized group with a Rottweiler bark — and its lackeys will remind Americans that the Second Amendment is sacrosanct, suggesting that gun ownership without restriction is a sacred right that must never, ever be infringed upon.
-Democrats will point at the Trump administration, blaming them for doing nothing about school gun violence.
+Democrats will point at Republicans, blaming them for doing nothing about school gun violence.
 They will rightly point out that a Republican-controlled Congress passed legislation that made it easier for people with mental illness to purchase firearms.
 What these self-righteous liberals forget is that Democrat Barack Obama inhabited 1600 Pennsylvania Avenue for eight years, and in his time there nothing was done to meaningfully combat school shootings.
-So please, stop with the political finger-pointing.
+So, please stop with the political finger-pointing.
 Both parties are neck-deep in the blood of school children, and they should be ashamed of themselves for their paralytic inaction.

 I grew up in a home where shooting firearms were very much a part of life.
-My dad was a police reservist, and my brother was the Marshall of Tombstone, Arizona, for many years, and also a detective.
+My dad was a police reservist, and my brother was the Marshal of Tombstone, Arizona, for many years, and also a detective.
 I started shooting guns and hunting while I was still in elementary school.
 I bought my first gun — a bolt-action Mossburg .410 with a modified choke — at the age of twelve.
 I, at one time, owned numerous shotguns, high-powered rifles, and a smattering of handguns.
 When I was a young man, my dad owned a gun store in Sierra Vista, Arizona.
 I worked in the store from time to time, and on weekends I would accompany my dad as he set up tables at area gun shows.
 Dad’s store gave me access to a plethora of firearms to shoot, everything from a .458 Winchester Magnum to a .22K Hornet.
 I enjoyed hunting and target shooting with my dad, one of the few things we did together.

 So what can be done?

-First, universal background checks must be strictly enforced, connected to a nationwide database.
+First, universal background checks must be strictly enforced, and connected to a nationwide database.
 Gun purchasers should be screened for prior convictions of violent crimes, especially domestic violence.
 Gun purchasers should be screened for mental health issues.
-Mental health providers should be required to flag patients with mental health issues which make them a danger to themselves or others.
+Mental health providers should be required to flag patients with mental health issues that make them a danger to themselves or others.
 The U.S. military and the VA should be required to flag all soldiers who are being treated for PTSD or other mental disorders that make them a danger to themselves or others.